dream-group/dream-apply-sdk/README.md

 ### Creating (POST)

-Flags and Trackers can be created in API
+Flags, Trackers, and Applicants can be created in API

 ```php
 <?php